It Takes Two (1988 film)

 It Takes Two is a 1988 American romantic comedy film directed by David Beaird and starring George Newbern, Leslie Hope, and Kimberly Foster.
 Screenwriters Richard Christian Matheson and Thomas E. Szollosi had previously teamed up to write the 1987 teen comedy Three O'Clock High.
+It had initially been announced for release under the title My New Car.

-Premise
+Plot

-Travis Rogers, on the verge of marriage to Stephi, takes off for Dallas, where an encounter with a car saleswoman named Jonni Tigersmith precipitates a series of comic misadventures.
+Travis Rogers, on the verge of marriage to Stephi, takes off for Dallas, to buy a car from a seductive saleswoman named Jonni.
+He buys the car, but the car is in need of repair.
+While having the car fixed he sees Jonni at a nightclub.
+Travis sleeps with Jonni just hours before his wedding, but right after, he happily marries the clueless Stephi.
+The movie ends with Travis and Stephi arriving at a motel for their wedding night.